Search Engine Optimisation – Local Factors

 If you have a local business, selling products or services, you have to think about the local ranking of your website.
 Local optimisation will help you rank better for related search queries in your area.
 As Google shows local results first in a lot of cases, you need to make sure Google understands where you are located.
 In this article, I’ll go over all the things you can do to improve Google’s understanding of your location, which obviously improves your chances to rank locally.

-Google itself talks about local ranking factors in terms of:
+Google itself talks about search optimisation and local ranking factors in terms of:

 - Relevance: are you the relevant result for the user?